 Banff: No!
 This is an ongoing project, where hopefully each issue is better than the last one.

-Me: Do you have any favourite issues and ones you rather forget about?
+Me: Do you have any favourite issues?
+Are there any you rather forget about?

 Me: Iím going to have to ask you this question, sorry, but where do you get your ideas from?